 The activity and wellnesses courses in physical education are managed through the Patton College of Education.

-Physical Education Course Descriptions

-PED 118 Basketball - Women's ......(1) Completion of a semester of participation after being certified as an eligible athlete in women's basketball by the sport's sanctioning body.
+Physical Education Course Descriptions PED 106 Archery - Men's(1) Completion of a semester of participation after being certified as an eligible athlete in archery by the sport's sanctioning body.
+Verification of participation will be required by the coach and the athletic director prior to awarding of credit.
+The athletic director will be the instructor of record and will issue the mid-term and final grades.
+This course will be graded on Pass/Fail basis.
+Archery - Women's(1) Completion of a semester of participation after being certified as an eligible athlete in archery by the sport's sanctioning body.
+Verification of participation will be required by the coach and the athletic director prior to awarding of credit.
+The athletic director will be the instructor of record and will issue the mid-term and final grades.
+This course will be graded on Pass/Fail basis.
+PED 112 Baseball(1) Completion of a semester of participation after being certified as an eligible athlete in baseball by the sport's sanctioning body.
 Verification of participation will be required by coach and the athletic director prior to awarding of credit.
 The athletic director will be the instructor of record and will issue the mid-term and final grades.
 This course will be graded on Pass/Fail basis.

-PED 126 Bowling - Men's......(1) Completion of a semester of participation after being certified as an eligible athlete in men's bowling by the sport's sanctioning body.
+PED 116 Basketball - Men's(1) Completion of a semester of participation after being certified as an eligible athlete in men's basketball by the sport's sanctioning body.
 Verification of participation will be required by coach and the athletic director prior to awarding of credit.
 The athletic director will be the instructor of record and will issue the mid-term and final grades.
 This course will be graded on Pass/Fail basis.

-PED 128 Bowling - Women's ......(1) Completion of a semester of participation after being certified as an eligible athlete in women's bowling by the sport's sanctioning body.
+PED 118 Basketball - Women's(1) Completion of a semester of participation after being certified as an eligible athlete in women's basketball by the sport's sanctioning body.
 Verification of participation will be required by coach and the athletic director prior to awarding of credit.
 The athletic director will be the instructor of record and will issue the mid-term and final grades.
 This course will be graded on Pass/Fail basis.

-PED 130 Cheerleading......(1) Completion of a semester of participation after being certified as an eligible athlete in cheerleading by the sport's sanctioning body.
+PED 126 Bowling - Men's(1) Completion of a semester of participation after being certified as an eligible athlete in men's bowling by the sport's sanctioning body.
+Verification of participation will be required by coach and the athletic director prior to awarding of credit.
+The athletic director will be the instructor of record and will issue the mid-term and final grades.
+This course will be graded on Pass/Fail basis.

 Verification of participation will be required by coach and the athletic director prior to awarding of credit.
 The athletic director will be the instructor of record and will issue the mid-term and final grades.
 This course will be graded on Pass/Fail basis.